 Social Infrastructure Structure Plan • Private and publicly owned open space should be categorised differently for transparency Figure 6 Social Infrastructure Structure Plan identifies private and publically owned open space.
 Infrastructure and Collaboration • A new action is recommended to be inserted into the LSPS to seek the following: successful delivery of the Bayside West Precincts 2036 urban renewal area of Arncliffe, Banksia and Cook Cove Refer above comments in relation to the completion of studies.
-Liveability A new action is recommended to acknowledge the important of Cook Cove in Bayside's strategic planning timeline as follows: Continue to collaborate to finalise planning for the implementation of the new Cook Cove local centre.
-Refer above comments in relation to the completion of studies. e Sustainability A new action is recommended to be inserted into the LSPS to acknowledge the following as a key green corridor priority: the Cooks River 'Bay to Bay' Open Space Corridor A new action is recommended to clarify that "the protection existing open space" does not include privately owned freehold land within golf courses such as the Kogarah Golf Club, which is to be investigated for transformation as a new mixed-use local centre in accordance with Local Planning Directions 7.9 and 7.10 provided funding to help Council undertake the work.
+Liveability A new action is recommended to acknowledge the importance of Cook Cove in Bayside's strategic planning timeline as follows: Continue to collaborate to finalise planning for the implementation of the new Cook Cove local centre.
+Refer above comments in relation to the completion of studies.
+Sustainability A new action is recommended to be inserted into the LSPS to acknowledge the following as a key green corridor priority: the Cooks River 'Bay to Bay' Open Space Corridor A new action is recommended to clarify that "the protection of existing open space" does not include privately owned freehold land within golf courses such as the Kogarah Golf Club, which is to be investigated for transformation as a new mixed-use local centre in accordance with Local Planning Directions 7.9 and 7.10 The Priority Green Grid Corridors identified in Action 20.5 for the preparation of Masterplans are those corridors that State Government has identified as a priority for Bayside and has provided funding to help Council undertake the work.
+Action 4.7 refers to State government land and continuing use of land as public open space.
 Supporting document: Bayside Centres and Employment Lands Strategy Background Paper This supporting document states that "Cooks Cove provides 135 hectares of potential industrial land".
 This statement is incorrect.
 Cook Cove is currently a mixed-use zone under its 'Trade and Technology' classification, is predominantly zoned open space (approximately 80%), and is subject to Trust land affectations and Community land classification that Council determined would prohibit the land being used in such a manner.
-Moreover, in the endorsed Strategic Plans, Cook Cov reference.
+Moreover, in the endorsed Strategic Plans, Cook Cove Noted.
+The Employment Lands Strategy is currently being prepared and prior to exhibition will be reviewed for correct reference.